dockermf/stock-bot/README.md

 \>= 3.8
 <= 3.11
 # Setup
-It was designed to be deployed via a hosting service, but you can host it on your machine too.
+It was designed to be deployed via a hosting service, but you can host it on your machine too, either using docker or running it via python.
-## Steps:
+## For python follow the next steps:
 ### 1. Download
 Run in your terminal:
 ```bash